Ai Coding 7 min read

 ---

-The description is critical.
-It’s what the agent uses to decide whether this skill is relevant to the current task.
-A bad description means the skill never gets loaded.
-A good description triggers reliably.
+The description is the most important field because it’s what the agent reads to decide whether this skill is relevant to the current task.
+A vague description means the skill never gets loaded, while a specific one triggers reliably.

 # Bad: vague, no trigger terms